-While the main beach was in this furthest south town, the old fort was on the point just outside of town and the map said this would put us even further south.
+While the main beach was in this furthest south town, the old fort was on the point just outside of town.
+The map said this put us even further south.
 We walked along the rocky walkways out to the point.
-You could see Santa Maria di Leuca in the distance!
+And saw Santa Maria di Leuca in the distance!

-If you looked down you could see two grottoes, which were explored with tours when in season.
-All along the beach road we could see tour signs but all were closed up at this time.
+We looked down and saw two grottoes.
+They were explored with tours when in season.
+All along the beach road we saw tour signs.
+But all were closed up at this time.

 It was clear that at one point in time this point had been used for defence of the peninsula.
-We had reached the furthest south point on mainland Italy, at the “heel” where the Adriatic meets the Ionian Sea!
+We reached the furthest south point on mainland Italy.
+This was at the “heel” where the Adriatic meets the Ionian Sea!

 It was now after 1pm and we had not even stopped for coffee.
-We would be finding a spot in this town and go no further.
-David kept trying to find some small place but we finally headed back to the restaurant we had seen on our first pass by.
-It looked like the bus tours were finally all gone but the wait staff seemed reluctant to give us a seat on the patio.
-Once we were finally settled in we understood, as first one and then a second tour bus group showed up.
+We finally headed back to the restaurant we saw on our first pass by.
+It looked like the lunch crowd was finally all gone.
+But the wait staff seemed reluctant to seat us on the patio.
+Once we were finally settled in we understood.
+First one and then a second tour bus group showed up.

 We really liked Santa Maria di Leuca and felt we might come back to stay.
-While it was off season and a beach town, there was still enough open and enough life in the town that we could spend a few days here as a base.
+It was off season and a beach town.
+But there was still enough open and had enough life in the town that we could spend a few days here as a base.
 While I might never take up surfing, I would still enjoy spending hours watching the surf roll in.
 With beaches and beach clubs nearby, we would find lots of spots to try for beach lounging.
 And we knew we would eat well with all the seafood we could manage.